How often do you use the expression safe travels to farewell a loved one? And how many times have you had someone else wish you a safe trip?

 Imagine you were one of the people caught up in the 2004 Tsunami.
 If your government knows that you are in a certain area when disaster strikes, they will look for you to confirm your safety.
 And if you are missing, they know (with more certainty) where to search for you.

-Occasional terrorist attacks, often conducted at places popular with travelers, highlight the importance of registering your globetrotting intentions as soon as you book your holiday.
+Occasional terrorist attacks, often conducted at places popular with travellers, highlight the importance of registering your globetrotting intentions as soon as you book your holiday.
 So, register your travel plans with your government.
 It may feel like Big Brother is watching you but the benefits outweigh the inconveniences if something did happen.

 Tip 5: Share your itinerary with loved ones